PennState/jms-tools/jms-reactive-client/README.md

 | broker.retry.threshold |                               | True     | 3       |
 | error.transport.name   |                               | False    |         |
 | error.transport.type   |                               | False    | QUEUE   |

+## Logging

+The JMS Reactive Client specifies only ``slf4j-api`` as a dependency.
+The application built using this library should add and implementation if output logging is desired.
+Test logging is configured so that executing tests can output to the console (Note that this is not encouraged by the JUnit 5 API).